-PART 8: STATEMENT OF CONSISTENCY FOR TA 14-05
+PART 8: STATEMENT OF CONSISTENCY FOR TA 15-04

-Planning Department Planning Board Board of Commissioners Planning Department APPROVAL: In considering TA 14-05, amending Article 4 of the Zoning Ordinance, Town Staff recommends approval based on the reasons described in the staff report and finds the amendment is consistent with the policies of the Town of Huntersville 2030 Community Plan.
-It is reasonable and in the public interest to amend the ordinance because it will give Planning Board APPROVAL: In considering TA 14-05, amending Article 4 of the Zoning Ordinance, the Planning Board recommends approval based on the reasons described in the staff report and finds the amendment is consistent with (Insert applicable Policies and Actions here) of the Town of Huntersville 2030 Community Plan.
-It is reasonable and in the public interest to amend the APPROVAL: In considering TA 14-05, amending Article 4 of the Zoning Ordinance, the Town Board recommends approval based on the reasons described in the staff report and finds the amendment is consistent with (Insert applicable Policies and Actions here) of the Town of Huntersville 2030 Community Plan.
-It is reasonable and in the public interest to amend the greater flexibility in architectural design and at the same time maintain high design standards. ordinance because (Explain).
-DENIAL: In considering TA 14- 05, amending Article 4 of the Zoning Ordinance, the Planning Board finds the amendments are not consistent with (Insert applicable Policies and Actions here) of the Town of Huntersville Community Plan.
-We recommend denial of amendment TA 14-05.
-It is not reasonable and not in the public interest to amend this ordinance because (Explain) ordinance because (Explain).
-DENIAL: In considering TA 14- 05, amending Article 4 of the Zoning Ordinance, the Town Board finds the amendments are not consistent with (Insert applicable Policies and Actions here) of the Town of Huntersville Community Plan.
-We recommend denial of amendment TA 14-05.
+Planning Department Planning Board Board of Commissioners APPROVAL: In considering TA 15-04, amending Article 7 of the Zoning Ordinance, Town Staff recommends approval based on the reasons described in the staff report and finds the amendment is consistent with the policies of the Town of Huntersville 2030 Community Plan.
+It is reasonable and in the public interest to amend the ordinance because it will encourage the preservation of existing specimen trees, and allow equitable but reasonable mitigation measures for developments where trees cannot be preserved.
+APPROVAL: In considering TA 15-04, amending Article 7 of the Zoning Ordinance, the Planning Board recommends approval based on the reasons described in the staff report and finds the amendment is consistent with the Town of Huntersville 2030 Community Plan.
+It is reasonable and in the public interest to amend the ordinance because the methodology of using caliper to measure the mitigation requirements is common across the country and locally and the change will improve the tree canopy of the town.
+APPROVAL: In considering TA 15-04, amending Article 7 of the Zoning Ordinance, the Town Board recommends approval based on the reasons described in the staff report and finds the amendment is consistent with (Insert applicable Policies and Actions here) of the Town of Huntersville 2030 Community Plan.
+It is reasonable and in the public interest to amend the ordinance because (Explain).
+DENIAL: N/A DENIAL: N/A DENIAL: In considering TA 15- 04, amending Article 7 of the Zoning Ordinance, the Town Board finds the amendments are not consistent with (Insert applicable Policies and Actions here) of the Town of Huntersville Community Plan.
+We recommend denial of amendment TA 15-04.
 It is not reasonable and not in the public interest to amend this ordinance because (Explain)